 Rain Fly Tent

 Never let a cold night or morning dew ruin your adventure!
-With this waterproof rain fly tarp, you have everything you need to construct the perfect shelter for every outdoor adventure.
-Whether your adventure takes place in the desert, forest, beach, or backyard, these rain fly tarps are here to keep you, your friends, and your gear dry, comfortable, and safe against the elements.
+This waterproof rain fly tarp gives you everything you need to construct the perfect shelter for every outdoor adventure.
+Whether your experience takes place in the desert, forest, beach, or backyard, these rain fly tarps are here to keep you, your friends, and your gear dry, comfortable, and safe against the elements.

 - 6 x Aluminum Stakes